deabocina/deabocina/README.md

 # Hi, I'm Dea Bočina 👋

-📚 Computer Science student at the University Department of Professional Studies.
+📚 Computing student at the University Department of Professional Studies.

 💻 Passionate about Web Development with experience in both front-end and back-end technologies.